see-world/judy.li/index.md

 ### Knowledge Systems

-Transforming content into organizational intelligence.
+Transforming information assets into organizational intelligence.

 ### Documentation Leadership

-Building documentation practices that scale globally.
+Building documentation organizations that scale globally.

 ### AI & Knowledge

-Exploring AI agents, MCP, RAG, and intelligent knowledge ecosystems.
+Exploring MCP, AI agents, RAG, and intelligent knowledge ecosystems.

 ---

 > AI is not primarily a model problem.
 >
 > AI is a knowledge problem.

+---

+## Featured Insight

+### /judy.li/2026/08/04/knowledge-governance-foundation/

+The quality of AI-generated outputs ultimately depends on the quality of the underlying knowledge.

 ---